-UK credit and financial institutions are also prohibited from processing (i.e., clearing or settling) a sterling payment to, from or via a regulation 17A designated person or its subsidiaries.
-There is an exception for processing a sterling payment for any fee or charge required to permit an aircraft to overfly, land in or take off from Russia.
+UK credit and financial institutions are also prohibited from processing (i.e., clearing or settling) a payment in any currency to, from or via a regulation 17A designated person or its subsidiaries.
+There is an exception for processing a payment for any fee or charge required to permit an aircraft to overfly, land in or take off from Russia.
+While Sberbank is also designated as an asset freeze target, those prohibitions do not prohibit processing a payment which is received indirectly from Sberbank where the only connection to Sberbank is that the payment has been received indirectly from such a bank (i.e., the Sberbank was not the immediate counterpart but rather appeared earlier in the payment chain).
+The prohibition in Regulation 17A concerning Sberbank effectively closes this gap in relation to that entity.